eugeneowh/picoCTF/Mind your Ps and Qs.md

 ![image](https://user-images.githubusercontent.com/91729496/236685863-489bbd5f-d76c-495c-9886-2c03e8282474.png)

 After getting the message in numbers, i was unable to decode it into text.
-Hence... falling back to the online decrypter, we get the message converted to text <<TODO: find out what encoding this is??>>
+Hence... falling back to the online decrypter, we get the message converted to text

 ![image](https://user-images.githubusercontent.com/91729496/236689511-1fb714ea-e7a0-4c90-973e-1af22ca89bef.png)

+<<TODO: find out what encoding this is??>>
+<<TODO: update on finding of p and q through brute force>>